 The three evolutionary urges can explain swarms.

 Scientists have been studying insect swarms to try and find the answers.
 Locusts swarm after periods of wet weather, with millions of individuals emerging from eggs buried in the sand.
 They then begin a march and a flight that decimates vegetation over hundreds of quarters.
-When there are only a few locusts in an area, they tend to wander around, changing direction a lot and making slow progress.
+When only a few locusts are in an area, they wander around, changing direction and progressing slowly.

 But when their numbers hit a critical threshold, 74 insects per square meter, they suddenly gain a sense of purpose and begin their unstoppable march.
 That purpose is survival to avoid getting eaten by their cannibalistic brothers behind them.